1 Star2 Stars3 Stars4 Stars5 Stars (1 votes, average: 5.00 out of 5)

 As the genus’ name predicts, it has a rather similar appearance to Hoof Fungus, specimens of the two species are often confused.

-Hoof Fungus (Fomes fomentarius), pictured, grows on hardwoods, preferably but not exclusively on beech and causing white-rot.
+Hoof Fungus (Fomes fomentarius), pictured, grows on hardwoods, preferably but not exclusively on Beech and causing white-rot.
 It might have really variable appearance, but it has grey and brown based colours on its upper surface (skin), and its pore surface is ochre to grey, not white to yellowish cream.

 Taste / Smell